sole/npm_three_template/README.md

 npm start
 ```

 this will build the project to the `build/` folder.
 Open `build/index.html` to see the results.
+It will give you... a rotating cube with a nice material as in the screenshot!

 It also starts up a file watching service, so if you modify any file on the `src` folder, the project will be rebuilt automatically and you just need to reload `index.html` in your browser.